Prag8855/aab/content/guides/german-health-insurance.md

 ### 5. Pay every month

 If you have public health insurance, you pay out of your paycheck every month.
-If you have private health insurance or you are self-employed, you pay by [bank transfer](/glossary/SEPA-Überweisung) or [direct debit authorisation](/glossary/SEPA-Lastschriftmandat).[^35]
+If you have private health insurance or you are self-employed, you pay by [bank transfer](/glossary/SEPA-Überweisung) or [direct debit authorisation](/glossary/SEPA-Lastschriftmandat).[^35] You might need to [open a bank account](/guides/best-bank-germany) for this.

 When you are self-employed, the cost of public health insurance is based on your *estimated* income.
 It's adjusted every year.
 If you paid too much, you get money back.
 If you did not pay enough, you must make an extra payment.[^21]